Sprites¶

 Show a speech bubble next to the current Sprite, showing the text supplied.
 For exampler

-), then the speech bubble will also re-appear.To remove a Sprite’s speech bubble, use the empty string for the
+self.say("Hello there").
+If the Sprite usesself.hide()to disappear from the stage then the bubble will also disappear.
+If the Sprite then re-appears (by usingself.show()), then the speech bubble will also re-appear.To remove a Sprite’s speech bubble, use the empty string for the

-argument, as in:# Remove speech bubble: self.say("")
+contentargument, as in:# Remove speech bubble: self.say("")

 - self.say_for_seconds(content, seconds)¶